PluribusDigital/pluribusdigital-com/content/join/benefits.md

 * 401(k) match is vested over a six-year period.
 * Eligibility requirements for employer match is a minimum of 1000 hours worked per year and employed with Pluribus on the last day of the plan year.

-### Training and Development Program
+### Professional Development Reimbursement

-* Pluribus Digital reimburses costs for company-approved training, education courses and Pluribus Digital industry conferences.
+* Pluribus Digital reimburses costs up to $500 annually for company-approved training, education courses, industry conferences, certifications and other eligible professional development expenses.
+If needed, up to two days of overhead paid time will be provided to accommodate time needed for professional development.
 * Pluribus encourages employees to obtain technical certifications and will assist in covering incurred costs.

+### Home Office Reimbursement
+* Pluribus Digital will reimburse costs related to your home office setup (ergonomic equipment, peripherals, etc.) up to $200.